 Aim for about 7 hours of quality sleep each night.
-Stick to a routine, reduce caffeine and alcohol intake before you go to bed.
+Stick to a wind-down routine, reduce caffeine and alcohol intake before you go to bed.
 Also, schedule your dinner way before bedtime, preferably 3 to 4 hours before.

 To effectively lose weight and keep it off, you need to be consistent.
 Long-term behavior change is, therefore, crucial.
 Techniques such as self-monitoring are an integral part of weight loss (22).
 Self-monitoring includes recording calorie intake and physical activity and helps you stay aware of your behaviors.

 Think of weight loss and how it affects your health in the long run.
 By being accountable and keeping track of your progress, you can identify challenges and find potential solutions.
 A food diary can help you keep track of your food intake.
 You may also consider using food and exercise apps or having a work buddy.